 I’ll be honest: regulation often makes me nervous as a developer.
 Bureaucratic requirements can slow down innovation and create compliance theater that doesn’t actually improve outcomes.
 But having studied the AI Act in detail, I think the technical requirements are largely reasonable.
 Documentation, testing, monitoring, and human oversight aren’t bureaucratic overhead — they’re good engineering practices that too many AI teams skip in the rush to ship.

 My advice: don’t wait for enforcement actions to start taking this seriously.
 Begin by auditing your existing AI systems against the risk categories.
 If anything falls into high-risk territory, start implementing the technical controls now.
+AI compliance needs to be architected from the beginning, not retrofitted.
 The compliance deadline will arrive faster than you think, and retrofitting compliance into an existing system is always more expensive than building it in from the start.